Scottish Parliament: History

-Building and grounds
+Opening of the new Scottish Parliament

+An election was held on 6 May 1999, and on 1 July of that year power was transferred from Westminster to the new reconvened Parliament.
+While the permanent building at Holyrood was being constructed, a temporary home for the Parliament was found in Edinburgh.
+The General Assembly Hall of the Church of Scotland on the Royal Mile was chosen to host the Parliament.
+Official photographs and television interviews were held in the courtyard adjoining the Assembly Hall, which is part of the School of Divinity of the University of Edinburgh.
+This building was vacated twice to allow for the meeting of the Church's General Assembly.
+In May 2000, the Parliament was temporarily relocated to the former Strathclyde Regional Council debating chamber at Strathclyde House in Glasgow, and to the University of Aberdeen in May 2002.

 Since September 2004, the official home of the Scottish Parliament has been a new Scottish Parliament Building, in the Holyrood area of Edinburgh.
 The Scottish Parliament building was designed by Spanish architect Enric Miralles in partnership with local Edinburgh Architecture firm RMJM which was led by Design Principal Tony Kettle.
 Some of the principal features of the complex include leaf-shaped buildings, a grass-roofed branch merging into adjacent parkland and gabion walls formed from the stones of previous buildings.
 Throughout the building there are many repeated motifs, such as shapes based on Raeburn's Skating Minister.
 Crow-stepped gables and the upturned boat skylights of the Garden Lobby, complete the unique architecture.
 Queen Elizabeth II opened the new building on 9 October 2004.

-Temporary accommodation 1999–2004

-While the permanent building at Holyrood was being constructed, a temporary home for the Parliament was found in Edinburgh.
-The General Assembly Hall of the Church of Scotland on the Royal Mile was chosen to host the Parliament.
-Official photographs and television interviews were held in the courtyard adjoining the Assembly Hall, which is part of the School of Divinity of the University of Edinburgh.
-This building was vacated twice to allow for the meeting of the Church's General Assembly.
-In May 2000, the Parliament was temporarily relocated to the former Strathclyde Regional Council debating chamber at Strathclyde House in Glasgow, and to the University of Aberdeen in May 2002.
+In September 2024, the Scottish Parliament celebrated its 25th anniversary, with the King and Queen in attendance.